Anelenzimande/My-Replit-Profile/README.md

 # My-Replit-Profile
 This link contains my first projects using python
-# Here is the link to my Replit: https://replit.com/@AneleNzimande?username=AneleNzimande
+# In the folder Projects for Github Replit: https://replit.com/@AneleNzimande?username=AneleNzimande